Bieldside

 Bieldside is a suburb to the west of Aberdeen City Centre, Scotland.
 Together with the neighbouring suburb of Cults, it is the wealthiest area in Scotland.
 It has one pub/restaurant, The Bieldside, a foodstore, a hairdresser, a tea room and a charity shop.
 The Old Deeside railway line (now the Deeside Way) passes through Bieldside, and Queen Victoria would often stop at Bieldside on her regular journeys between her summer retreat at Balmoral and the city centre.

 Bieldside is attributed as one of the wealthiest areas in Scotland, and is home to the most millionaires per postcode outside London.
 Its residents include former UK Open winner Paul Lawrie and Stewart Milne.
-The area was also where Alex Ferguson lived whilst Aberdeen Football Club manager.

 Notable residents

-Bieldside was the home of William Smith Gill, and his daughter Ruth Roche, Baroness Fermoy was born here, later to become the maternal grandmother of Diana, Princess of Wales.
+Dalhebity House, Bieldside was the home of William Smith Gill, and his daughter Ruth Roche, Baroness Fermoy was born here, later to become the maternal grandmother of Diana, Princess of Wales.

 Bieldside has some of the richest people in the United Kingdom as residents, including the oil billionaire Sir Ian Wood, Stewart Milne, owner of a construction group and reported to be worth £400 million, and oil company directors Ian Suttie and Bob Keiller, who all occupy high places in the Sunday Times Rich List, worth over £50 million.

 Former Deputy First Minister of Scotland Nicol Stephen was brought up in Bieldside.

 The Bieldside postcode area has the most millionaires outside London.